jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 ..
     The fundamental unit of metadata in |DendroPy| is the :class:`~dendropy.dataobject.base.Annotation` object.
     Each :class:`~dendropy.dataobject.base.Annotation` object stores information regarding a single item of metadata, keeping track of, at a minimum, the name and value or content of the metadata item, which is accessible through the attributes ":attr:`~dendropy.dataobject.base.Annotation.name`" and  ":attr:`~dendropy.dataobject.base.Annotation.value`" respectively.
-    These :class:`~dendropy.dataobject.base.Annotation` objects are typically collected and managed in a "annotations manager" container class, :class:`~dendropy.dataobject.base.AnnotationSet`, which is a specialization of ":class:`set`".
+    These :class:`~dendropy.dataobject.base.Annotation` objects are typically collected and managed in a "annotations manager" container class, :class:`~dendropy.dataobject.base.AnnotationSet`, which is a specialization of ":class:`dendropy.utility.containers.OrderedSet`".
     Phylogenetic data objects of |DataSet|, |TaxonSet|, |Taxon| |TreeList|, |Tree|, various |CharacterMatrix| and other classes all have an attribute, ":attr:`annotations`", that represents an instance of the :class:`~dendropy.dataobject.base.AnnotationSet` class, and whose elements are :class:`~dendropy.dataobject.base.Annotation` objects that collectively make up the full set of annotations or metadata associated with that particular phylogenetic data object.
         The elements of the ":attr:`annotations`" attribute of phylogenetic data objects are objects of :class:`~dendropy.dataobject.base.Annotation` that collectively make up the full set of annotations or metadata associated with that particular phylogenetic data object.